Jesse-Na/codeboard/README.md

 #### Code Editor
 Using the toolbar, users can switch programming languages to change syntax, or increase text size.

 Users can upload an existing code file from their computer using the **Upload Code** button, or write code directly in the editor.
 To save the edited code file locally, press **Download Code**.
-Click the **Save** icon to save the file in the application.
+Click the **Save** icon to save the file to your "My Files".

 <img width="805" height="744" alt="image" src="https://github.com/user-attachments/assets/e313fa31-4e7f-4c56-a07b-4494b94920dd" />

 #### Whiteboard
 Using the toolbar, users can adjust the line width or colour.
 To draw, select the pencil icon under the tools section, or erase by selecting the eraser icon.
 To delete all drawings, click the trash icon.
-The hand tool allows the user to select text.
+Click the hand tool to turn off drawing mode and regain the ability to edit the code.

-To save the image in the application, click the **Save** icon.
+To save the image to your "My Files", click the **Save** icon.

 <img width="798" height="345" alt="image" src="https://github.com/user-attachments/assets/3d765988-7507-4ade-a7ab-0135625e922d" />